Copyright © Ministry of Health Singapore. All Rights Reserved.

-Exercising and eating right can help with your child’s physical health, but what can you do to make sure they are just as fit mentally?
+Regular exercise and eating right can help with your child’s physical health, but what can you do to make sure they are just as fit mentally?
+We want our children to have good mental health.

 Making time for your child will make them feel that they are important to you.
-Have fun and do activities together like watching a movie or playing ball games that they enjoy.
+Have fun while doing activities together like watching a movie or playing games that they enjoy.

 Give your child your full attention and listen to them.
 Ask them about their friends, teachers and the activities they do in school to find out how they are coping.
 Offer them advice or help where appropriate.